huachangb/Tutorial-group-matcher/README.md

 # Planner for finding the optimal schedule
-Python package to find schedules with a minimal number of overlapping lectures.
-See the jupyter notebook in this repository.
+Python module to find schedules with a minimal number of overlapping lectures.

 ## Features
-- Searching for a schedule to limit the number of overlapping lectures
+- Search for a schedule to limit the number of overlapping lectures
-- Searching within a given time frame
+- Search within a given range of time
 - Adding custom events

-# Usage
+# How to use this?
+A demo in a Jupyter Notebook is included in the repository.
 Firstly, we need to load the timetables for each course.
 This can be done by reading the corresponding Excel files.

 ```python
 # paths to files